 The K&I Diner is known as an old-fashioned 'hole in the wall' restaurant that's located on the south end of Broadway, just at the beginning of an industrial area before the south valley.
 It's popular with truckers and locals who work nearby who are looking for large portions of diner food.

 Man v.
-Food Nation visited Sadie's to take a look at their iconic meat and bean-stuffed sopapilla.
-But their six and a half pound mix of meat, potatoes, beans, chile, and cheese, named the world's biggest stuffed sopapilla, is what host Adam Richman takes a taste of.
+Food Nation visited Sadie's to take a look at their iconic meat and bean-stuffed sopaipilla.
+But their six and a half pound mix of meat, potatoes, beans, chile, and cheese, named the world's biggest stuffed sopaipilla, is what host Adam Richman takes a taste of.
 Three giant scoops of beans and potatoes are topped with stewed chicken, ground beef, and carne adovada.

 Sadie's is well known in Albuquerque for its New Mexican food.
 Their dishes are large, and each dinner comes with tostadas and salsa to start.
-Sopapillas are included.
-Sadie's chile is hot, and comes in red or green with or without meat, and there is even a gluten-free chile option.
-Some of the dishes they're most famous for include their nachos and their green chile cheeseburger.
+Sopaipillas are included.
+Sadie's chile is hot and comes in red or green with or without meat, and there is even a gluten-free chile option.
+Some of the dishes they're most famous for includes their nachos and their green chile cheeseburger.